Nerds FC: Games

 In the first episode, the Nerds were taken to the Marconi Stallions ground to play the New South Wales Under 11's Elite Squad.
-The score was 6:0 to the Under 11's.
+The televised score was 6:0 to the Under 11's, however the final goal was disallowed to an offside penalty that was removed from the edit.

 In episode three the Nerds played the Nerds FC team from Season 1.
 The original Nerds team won 3:0.

 In episode four, the team was taken to Bluetongue Stadium to face a team of celebrities.
 The celebrities won 5:2.

 In the fifth episode, the Nerds faced off against a team of military servicemen.
 The score was 2:0 to the military.

 Final match

 The final match was played on 27 February 2007 with the nerds playing an "International All-Star Team".
 The venue was Pittwater Park, Warriewood.

 The curtain raiser was a match between the Nerds FC Series 1 and the New South Wales Under 11's Elite Squad.